PEEC-Nature-Youth-Group/PumaGuard/docs/source/index.rst

 The notebook walks you through the :index:`data preparation`, :index:`model training`, and :index:`model validation` steps.
-It utilizes a pre-defined neural network architecture optimized for image classification tasks.
+It utilizes a pre-defined :index:`Convolutional Neural Network` (CNN) architecture optimized for image classification tasks.
 The training process includes data augmentation techniques to improve model generalization.

 All data used here can be found in the `data folder
 <https://github.com/PEEC-Nature-Youth-Group/PumaGuard/tree/main/data>`__.